 More information about the environmental and social characteristics promoted by this fund and information on taking into account principal adverse impacts (PAIs) on sustainability factors at the level of the fund is annexed to this Sales Prospectus.

-Up to 49% of the fund's assets may be invested in money market instruments, money market funds and money market funds with short maturity structures or bank balances.
+Up to 49% of the fund's assets may be invested in money market instruments, money market funds and money market funds with a short maturity structure.